multimodalAI/multimodal-ai-hugo-group/content/authors/henry-lee-ukomain/_index.md

 superuser: false

 # Order that this section appears on the page.
-weight: 4
+weight: 8

 # Role/position
-role: CEO at Cultivarium
+role: CEO, Cultivarium

 # Organizations/Affiliations
 organizations: